thenaterhood/thenaterhood.github.io/projects/index.markdown

 Web Apps
 ----------
 * [Thenaterweb](https://github.com/thenaterhood/thenaterweb) - a simple web framework, written fully in PHP from the ground up.
-* [Today In My City](http://todayinmy.city) - A simple web application (javascript/jquery based) that pulls the current location and shows the weather and local events.
+* [Today In My City](http://todayinmy.city) - A simple web application (javascript/jquery based) that pulls the current location and shows the weather and local meetup events.